RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

     - LATENCY GRAPH
     - LATENCY DOCTOR
 - STRALGO LCS is not yet supported
-- Lastly, only a subset of Redis configuration settings (via CONFIG GET/SET) is applicable to RS.
-Attempts to get or set a configuration parameter that is not included in the following list produce an error:
+- Only a subset of Redis configuration settings (listed below) are applicable to Redis Software.
+Using CONFIG GET/SET with other configuration settings will return an error.
+The commands that apply to Redis Software are listed below:
     - hash-max-ziplist-entries
     - hash-max-ziplist-value
     - list-max-ziplist-entries